oracle/coherence-operator/docs/quickstart.md

 like `sample-coherence-65f558c987-5bdxr`.
 The second command tells Kubernetes to map port 20000 inside the cluster to port 20000 outside the cluster.
-With this information, it is possible to write a Coherence*Extend client config that accesses the cluster.
+With this information, it is possible to write a Coherence*Extend client configuration to access the cluster.
 Save the following XML in a file called `example-client-config.xml`:

 ```xml